Lightning-AI/lightning-thunder/README.md

 ## What's in the box

-Given a program, Thunder can generate an optimized program that:
+Given a python callable or PyTorch module, Thunder can generate an optimized program that:

-- computes its forward and backward passes
+- Computes its forward and backward passes
-- coalesces operations into efficient fusion regions
+- Coalesces operations into efficient fusion regions
-- dispatches computations to optimized kernels
+- Dispatches computations to optimized kernels
-- distributes computations optimally across machines
+- Distributes computations optimally across machines

 To do so, Thunder ships with:

-- a JIT for acquiring Python programs targeting PyTorch and custom operations
+- A JIT for acquiring Python programs targeting PyTorch and custom operations
-- a multi-level IR to represent them as a trace of a reduced op-set
+- A multi-level IR to represent operations as a trace of a reduced op-set
-- an extensible set of transformations on the trace, such as `grad`, fusions, distributed (like `ddp`, `fsdp`), functional (like `vmap`, `vjp`, `jvp`)
+- An extensible set of transformations on the trace, such as `grad`, fusions, distributed (like `ddp`, `fsdp`), functional (like `vmap`, `vjp`, `jvp`)
-- a way to dispatch operations to an extensible collection of executors
+- A way to dispatch operations to an extensible collection of executors

 Thunder is written entirely in Python.
 Even its trace is represented as valid Python at all stages of transformation.
 This allows unprecedented levels of introspection and extensibility.

-Thunder doesn't generate device code.
+Thunder doesn't generate code for accelerators directly.
 It acquires and transforms user programs so that it's possible to optimally select or generate device code using fast executors like:

 - [torch.compile](https://pytorch.org/get-started/pytorch-2.0/)
 - [nvFuser](https://github.com/NVIDIA/Fuser)